Miss Europe 2017: Background

 the Miss Europe Organization, a cash prize, a tiara with 678 diamonds mounted on in 130 grams of gold signed by Chopard and estimated worth 350,000 EUR, diamond jewelry set matching to the crownby Chopard, a one-year supply of make up products and tools from YSL, a shoe collection from Christian Louboutin, swimwear by La Perla, an evening gown by Elie Saab, a year's worth of skincare products from Guerlain, skincare and hair products from Kerastase and many other gifts.

 The new Miss Europe 2017 Diana Kubasova already has some previous experience in beauty contests.
 Diana was named SEXIEST WOMAN ALIVE 2013 by the most influential beauty pageant news portal Global Beauties.
 She was chosen among the 400 beauties who competed in the five Grand Slam pageants (Miss Universe, Miss World, Miss Supranational, Miss International and Miss Tourism Queen) in 2013.
 The FHM Latvia magazine has also placed her as one of the top five in their 100 Sexiest Women In The World list several years in the row.
 As a model she has worked with a big large number of international brands like Guess, Maison Margiela, Zadig & Voltaire, Jaeger Lecoultre, Adidas, Armine, Galvanni, etc.

-Her passion is to study languages and she speaks 7 of them.
-She also studied in one if the best universities in Europe - Stockholm School of Economics where she received BSc degree in Financial Economics and Business.
-Now the lady successfully works as a model and her photos cover such magazines as FHM, Shape and others.
+Kubasova speaks seven languages.
+She studied at the Stockholm School of Economics, where she received a BSc degree in Financial Economics and Business.
+Now she works as a model, appearing on the covers of magazines including FHM and Shape.

-Shortly Diana Kubasova will go on her first trip as the Miss Europe 2017.
-The girl is invited to be a special guest on the red carpet of the Cannes Film Festival.
+Kubasova planned to go on her first trip as Miss Europe 2017.
+She was invited to be a special guest on the red carpet of the Cannes Film Festival.

-Both runners-up are invited to visit the Cannes Festival too.
-However, Diana Kubasova will be accompanied only by first runner-up of Miss Europe 2017 Alena Senatorova from Germany, and Miss Europe 2016 Diana Starkova from France.
+Both runners-up were invited to visit the Cannes Festival as well.
+However, Kubasova was to be accompanied only by first runner-up of Miss Europe 2017, Alena Senatorova, from Germany, and Miss Europe 2016, Diana Starkova, from France.